ShrutiParulekar/A-B-Testing-for-E-Commerce-Webpage-Conversion-Enhancement/README.md

 - **User Behavior Analysis**: Conduct in-depth analysis of user behavior to identify specific pain points or areas for optimization.
 - **Segmented Testing**: Perform A/B tests on specific user segments (e.g., based on geography or device type) to see if the new design performs better in certain contexts.

-## Acknowledgments
-This project was a valuable learning experience in applying statistical analysis to real-world e-commerce challenges.
-I would like to thank the online resources and communities that provided support and guidance throughout this project.